coveo/coveo.analytics.js/README.md

 ## Storage and persistence

 Coveo.analytics.js tracks interactions from the same browser client, through a client side provided uuid called a `clientId`.
-This clientId is initialized on first use and there are multiple options for persisting it's value:
+This clientId is initialized on first use and there are multiple options for persisting its value:

 -   Cookie storage, which supports top level domain storage.
 This means that the clientId for a.foo.com will be identical to the one on b.foo.com.
 -   Local storage, which allows to store much more information client side, but has the drawback of not being able to access data across multiple top level domains.